AdobeDocs/platform-learn.en/help/tutorial-platform-demo-sc/modules/module6/ex3.md

 # 6.3: Configure Launch to trigger your Event

-In this exercise, you'll configure Launch so that the Event you created in 1 is now triggered, and activates the Journey that you built in 2.
+In this exercise, you'll configure Launch so that the Event you created in Exercise 6.1 is now triggered, and activates the Journey that you built in Exercise 6.2.

 Go to [https://launch.adobe.com/](https://launch.adobe.com/) and login with your personal login details.